Quenching factor measurement for NaI(Tl) scintillation crystal: Data Analysis

 \subsection{Signal from NaI crystal}

-The high-gain, low-noise set of the PMT and the amplifier can provide the capability of single photoelectron discrimination.
-To reduce the electrical noise effect and to lower the detection threshold, the analysis code was developed for the clustering, which treats each local peak as a single photoelectron signal\cite{ref20}.
-The total charge was calculated from the sum of the cluster areas within 1.5 $\mu$s considering the decay time of the scintillation light of the crystal.
-The timing of the signal was determined with the first-coming cluster.
+The high-gain, low-noise set of the PMT and the amplifier is capable of providing single photoelectron discrimination.
+To reduce the electrical noise effect and to lower the detection threshold, an analysis code was developed for the clustering, which treats each local peak as a single photoelectron signal \cite{ref20}.
+The total charge was calculated from the sum of the cluster areas within 1.5 $\mu$s, considering the decay time of the scintillation light of the crystal.
+The timing of the signal was determined using the first in-coming cluster.

-The energy calibration for the electron equivalent energy was done with 59.54 keV gammas from $^{241}$Am source.
-The linearity of energy scale at low energy region was checked with 3.2 keV X-ray emitted from $^{40}$K decay and hold within 10 \%.
-The photoelectron yield for the small crystal is about 14 p.e.'s per keV.